Best Fly Tying Vise for the Money – Reviews 2017

 - It has a crazy stiff spring

-Nor-Vise is the tool for all serious anglers who want a top notch fly tying station for crafting flies.
-A full-size, high-quality vise.
+Nor-Vise is the tool for all serious anglers.
+A full-size, high-quality material made vise.
 Easy and faster tying.
 This comes in handy if you especially want adjustable bent arm and midge jaw conversion.
 No confusion; no gimmicks.
 Not compromise with quality vises.

 A perfect, mid range vise that you will be using several years.
-All parts are made with accuracy and carefully finished using top notch stainless steel.
-That is a great vise to use in the saltwater pattern.
+All parts are made with accuracy.
+Finished using top notch stainless steel.
+That is a great vise to use to make the saltwater pattern.